 Bad returns in the first years of early retirement are one of the worst things that can happen during Financial Independence.
-This is because of Sequence of Returns risk.
+It is because of the Sequence of Returns risk.
 However, you still have a high chance of success, according to the Trinity Study.

 By now, you should know everything you need to know about recessions.
 You need to be prepared for the next one.
 But there is no reason to panic.
 Panic only leads to bad decisions.

-We know that there will be a next recession.
+We know that there will be the next recession.
 But we do not know when and there is no way to know it!

 However, it has been more than ten years since the last one.
 And we have seen several signals that could indicate the next one.
 So, I do not think it will take long before the next one.

 It never hurts to be prepared.
 And most of the things you can do to protect yourself from a recession are things that will also improve your financial life now!

 Once the next bear market hits us, you may want to check a few tips on how to invest during a market.